Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Convert between JFM markdown and ADF JSON' with a specific verb and resource, clearly distinguishing it from any sibling tools (no other conversion tool present).
+The description states 'Convert between JFM and ADF JSON' with a specific verb and resource.
+It distinguishes from sibling tools by emphasizing offline, credential-free conversion, which no other tool offers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.